banderson314/Convert_OCT_files_to_TIF/README.md

 Please note that ImageJ must be used, not FIJI.

-Version 1.4 was developed specifically for our lab's imaging protocol.
+Version 1.4 was developed specifically for our lab's imaging protocol and is unlikely to be helpful to other labs.
 It also requires the user click "okay" on the dialog box that comes up every 10 seconds or so, or the user can also run clickTheButton.py when needed.
-We recommend ignoring that and just using 2.1.0, which is made for more of the general public.
+We recommend ignoring 1.4 and just using 2.1.0, which is made for more of the general public.